-During the semester in which you expect to graduate, you must file a graduation application form, available on the College website (www.citytech.cuny.edu) or at the registrar's office.
-Opening and closing dates for filing may be found in the academic calendar printed in the schedule of classes and placed on the College website each semester.
+During the semester in which you expect to graduate, you must file a graduation application form, available on the College website at www.citytech.cuny.edu or at the registrar's office.
+Opening and closing dates for filing may be found in the academic calendar placed on the College website each semester.
 Your application will be reviewed and you will be notified as to whether you have met the graduation requirements.
-If you receive notice that you have not met all your requirements for a degree, you must reapply in a subsequent semester when the missing requirements have been completed.
+If you receive notice that you have not met all your requirements for a degree, you must reapply in a subsequent semester when the missing requirements have been satisfied.